hungctu/DemoTelegramBot.io/README.md

 # DemoTelegramBot.io
-I was given a task to make telegram webapp but I have no experience with it.
-So I decided to try demotelegram for the purpose of creating a telegram webapp as well as to learn and research on how to make a telegram webapp
+This project is a Telegram web application that allows users to buy products.
+It was created by me who has no experience with telegram webapp. so this is a good example of how to get started with technology.

 ## Installation:
-pip install -r requirements.txt
+1. To install the dependencies for this project, run the following command:`pip install -r requirements.txt`
+2. To run this project, run the following command: python main.py